 How To Prevent The Formation Of White Spots On Nails?

-While you cannot absolutely control whether you get white spots or not, there are a few things you can do to safeguard your nails, like:
+While you cannot absolutely control whether you get white spots or not, there are a few nail care measures you can take to safeguard your nails.

-Avoiding contact with irritants and chemicals (Eg: acrylates, formaldehyde, and toluene sulfonamide-formaldehyde resin) as these may cause allergic contact dermatitis, which can affect, along with the surrounding skin, the nail plates and make them prone to dryness, brittleness, and damage (3)
+Avoiding contact with irritants and chemicals (Eg: acrylates, formaldehyde, and toluene sulfonamide-formaldehyde resin) as these may cause allergic contact dermatitisi XA skin condition that leads to inflammation due to contact with any substance that irritates the skin, such as an allergen. , which can affect, along with the surrounding skin, the nail plates and make them prone to dryness, brittleness, and damage (3)

 - Avoiding excessive use of nail polish